 - Arrange to have all federal income tax forms, such as Form W-2 and 1099, mailed to your Florida address.

-- File a Change of Address form with the Internal Revenue Service.
-Show your Florida address on your next federal income tax return (Form 1040) and on all future federal tax returns.
-File them with the proper IRS office indicated for your Florida address.
+- File a Change of Address form (Form 8822) with the Internal Revenue Service.
+Show your Florida address on your next federal and state income tax return (Form 1040) and on all future federal tax returns.
+File a federal return with the proper IRS office indicated for your Florida address.

 - Open a safety deposit box in Florida and transfer all valuables and pertinent papers.
 Close your old safety deposit box.